ijlyttle/time-vega/README.md

     ## x    datetime64[ns, America/Chicago]
     ## dtype: object

-So far, go good.

-As an idea, if an R data frame has a column of class `"POSIXct"`, and the `"tzone"` attribute is set, perhaps **reticulate** could localize the Python timestamp to `"UTC"` then convert it using the value of `tzone`.

 -----

-Let’s look at this in R:
+Let’s look at this new copy in R, to see if the newly-added timezone survives the trip:

 ``` r
 df_return <- py$df_py_to_r